DongzeHE/scpca-docs/docs/download_files.md

 For projects with bulk RNA-seq data, the `bulk_metadata.tsv` file will be included for project downloads.
 This file will contain fields equivalent to those found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).

+## Contents of spatial transcriptomics folder

+For all spatial transcriptomics libraries, a `SCPCL000000_spatial` folder will be nested inside the corresponding sample folder in the download.
+Inside that folder will be the following folders and files:
+- A folder containing the [unfiltered counts files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/matrices): `raw_feature_bc_matrix`,
+- A folder containing the [filtered counts files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/matrices): `filtered_feature_bc_matrix`,
+- A folder containing the [spatial files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/images): `spatial`,
+- A [summary html report](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/summary), as output by Space Ranger: `SCPCL000000_spaceranger_summary.html`

+A full description of each of the files included in the download for spatial transcriptomics libraries can also be found in the [documentation for the `spaceranger count` function](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/using/count#outputs).

+**Illustration of example download with spatial library**